Home » Yoga Blog » Yoga Instructor Blog » What Can You Do with a 200-hour Yoga Certification?

 What Can You Do with a 200-hour Yoga Certification?

 A 200-hour yoga certification opens a world of possibilities.
 It lays the foundation for teaching various yoga styles in studios and health clubs and also equips you to be a private instructor, personalizing yoga sessions to individual client needs.
-Further, the yoga certification allows one to work toward an E-RYT, Experienced Registered Yoga Teacher, designation.
-A designation allowing you to train other Yoga Teachers.
+Further, the yoga certification allows one to work toward an E-RYT, Experienced Registered Yoga Teacher designation, which allows one to train other Yoga Teachers.

-Additionally, it allows you to embrace the digital age by teaching online, reaching a global audience.
+Additionally, it allows you to embrace the digital age by teaching online and reaching a global audience.
 Beyond traditional studios, you can bring yoga into unconventional settings like corporate offices or dance studios.

 This certification begins a journey into advanced training like a 300 or 500-hour RYT certification, developing specialties, and building a robust yoga community and network.

-I wrote this article to share my personal insights and research on the possibilities of a yoga teacher, whether you are looking to start the process or wondering what next.
+I wrote this article to share my insights and research on the possibilities of a yoga teacher, whether you are looking to start the process or wondering what to do next.

 Overview of 200-Hour Yoga Certification